 Mysterious deep "blue hole" off Florida's coast sparks search for signs of life

-Off the coast of Florida, deep at the bottom of the ocean, are massive, bright blue holes that appear to glow from within.
+Off the coast of Florida, deep at the bottom of the ocean, are massive blue holes that formed thousands of years ago.
 What the unexplored holes contain has remained largely a mystery — but now, scientists want to change that.

 Green Banana is located about 155 feet below the water's surface, according to the National Oceanic and Atmospheric Administration (NOAA).
 It was first discovered not by researchers or scientists, but by fishermen and recreational divers, and is similar to sinkholes found on land.